DevTechnology/DRIC/Docker/readme.md

 This script builds the docker image.
 Utilizes CURL -O to download "dockerfile" from github before execution.

 ##start-jboss.sh
 This script starts the Docker Jboss Wildfly image as name "dric".
 It looks for the "apikey.properties" file in the same directory and if it exists it will import the openFDA key from that and use that to override the default docker CMD to include the key value as a -D JVM property.
+It will map the jboss 8080 and 9990 ports to the host (this is fine for quick tests, production environments should look into the normal dynamic port mapping)

+It also renames the current "dric" instance with the current timestamp so that rollbacks are easy and history can be kept.
+Note: if there is no "dric" instance (i.e. first time you run this) it will output a failure for the command, the script does not stop or care about this failure.

+###apikey.properties
+There are better methods of Adding the API keys during runtime for example encrypted XML files inserted during docker compile time and in a secured GIT instance but due to time this will suffice.

  *apikey.properties format (see sample.apikey.properties file):
   *fdaapikey=ADSAS34fdafDf32

-##stop-jboss.sh
-This script stops the docker image named "dric".

 #Compile and Start